servian/devops-bootcamp/README.md

 Where TOKEN is the registration token ID you took down from gitlab earlier.

-11. Forward the web port for the `gitlab-webservice`
+11. Forward the web port for the `gitlab-webservice` pod.

 ```
 kubectl port-forward -n default service/gitlab-webservice-default 80:8181 > /dev/null 2>&1 &